 You are here

 After the optimism that accompanied the uprisings of 2011, the Arab region today is losing the momentum sparked by those grassroots reform movements.
-Repression, conflicts and instability are plaguing countries across the Levant and North Africa, destabilising institutions and populations alike.
+Repression, conflicts, and instability are plaguing countries across the region, destabilizing institutions and populations alike.